joshlong/joshlong.github.io-content/content/jl/blogPost/livelessons-cloud-native-java-with-kubernetes.md

 status=published
 ~~~~~~

 Spring Boot is the most efficient and productive way to get to production and these days, as often as not, production _is_ Kubernetes.
-Join me, and we'll look at how to applications that survive and thrive in the cloud, an on Kubernetes, in particular
+Join me, and we'll look at how to applications that survive and thrive in the cloud, an on Kubernetes, in particular.

 <div class="buttons">